mariodavid/mariodavid.github.io/_drafts/grails-vs-cuba-round-1.md

 Executing queries against the datastore is a little more different.

-First of all, the differ in the way the data retrieval gets called.
+First of all, they differ in the way the data retrieval gets called.
 Grails uses a pattern called [Active record](https://www.martinfowler.com/eaaCatalog/activeRecord.html) in order to fetch data from the database.
 Active record means that the entity class itself is responsible for fetching the data. <code>Person.list()</code> will in this case get all the entities of the Person table.

 In JPA there is the <code>EntityManager</code> that has to be used for data retrieval, while the Entity object are more data access objects (DAO) that act more in a passive manner.
 You can see it more or less as a [repository pattern](https://martinfowler.com/eaaCatalog/repository.html).
 CUBA additionally has some more options to access data.
 Normally instead of using the <code>EntityManager</code> CUBA has a thin layer on top of that called <code>DataManager</code>.
 The DataManager cares about all the stuff that JPA is not really aware of but is part of CUBA like row level security or views (see this [diff](https://doc.cuba-platform.com/manual-6.5/dm_vs_em.html) for details).

 Both patterns have some advantages and disadvantages.
 Active model sometimes leads to a slightly messier code when you have a big application because the entities have more responsibilities, but in smaller applications it is easier to read.

-<div class="information">In the upcoming Grails (GORM 6.1) version, there is also native support for <a href="http://gorm.grails.org/6.1.x/hibernate/manual/index.html#dataServices">DataServices</a> (kind of repository like) which will give you the option to chose between those to worlds</div>
+<div class="information">In the upcoming Grails (GORM 6.1) version, there is also native support for <a href="http://gorm.grails.org/6.1.x/hibernate/manual/index.html#dataServices">DataServices</a> (kind of repository like) which will give you the option to chose between those to approaches.</div>

 ### Making data access calls